-Etosha is one of the parks where it’s still possible to see them, though we were particularly lucky to see two during our visit.
+Etosha is one of the parks where it’s still possible to see one, and we were particularly lucky to see two during our visit.

-Do it yourself: Rent a vehicle or camper and camp at Okaukuejo camp within the park limits.
+Do it yourself: Rent a vehicle or camper and camp at Okaukuejo Rest Camp within the park limits.
 It has a watering hole that draws in game at night, including rhinos and elephants.

 Botswana – Chobe National Park

-Botswana was the first country I spotted the majestic, and huge, African elephant.
-I had seen them in Sri Lanka and Southeast Asia before, and it was entirely true that African elephants are quite a bit bigger and all of them have tusks.
+Botswana was the first country where I spotted the majestic, and huge, African elephant.
+I had seen elephants in Sri Lanka and Southeast Asia before, and found it entirely true that African elephants are quite a bit bigger and all of them have tusks.
 Asian elephants are also hairy and freckled, whereas African elephants are entirely grey, hairless, and have massive ears.

 Cruising along the Zambezi River for a few hours around sunset remains a favorite memory of mine from Botswana.
 There were more elephants than I could count, along with buffalo, hippos, and crocodiles everywhere.

 Do it yourself: The closest town to the park is Kasane with lots of camping options.
 I wasn’t a huge fan of the management at my camp and will therefore not recommend them by name.
-However I would recommend the company I went on Safari through Namibia, Botswana, Zambia (and beyond) with – here’s my exact booking with Acacia Africa.
+However, I would recommend the company I went with on safari through Namibia, Botswana, Zambia (and beyond) – here’s my exact booking with Acacia Africa.

 Zambia – South Luangwa National Park

 The South Luangwa National Park was my final safari in Africa and a great way to finish off the string of wildlife sightings.
 The camp I stayed at regularly had elephants wandering by the pool and hippos bellowing in the waters nearby.
-It was important that we shine a flashlight and look around before exiting the tents at night – that’s how prevalent the wildlife was!
+It was important that we shined a flashlight and looked around before exiting the tents at night – that’s how prevalent the wildlife was!